 - On Memorial Day, special ceremonies are presented and the graves are decorated with lei(s) that Oahu residents make and donate.
 For this holiday, the cemetery is open from 7:00 a.m. until 7:00 p.m.

 - Many tour companies offer packaged tours that include the USS Arizona Memorial and Punchbowl.
-If I’m not mistaken, I believe that Roberts Hawaii is the only tour operator with permission to make a stop at Punchbowl.
-Other companies only drive through.
+Most companies only drive through.

 - Read more on the history plus interesting facts about Punchbowl here.